Rationally connected non-Fano type varieties: Introduction

 \begin{Quest}[{\cite[Question~5.2]{CG}}] Let $X$ be a rationally connected variety.
 Is $X$ birationally equivalent to a variety of Fano type? \end{Quest}

 In dimension $2$ the answer is positive since every rationally connected surface is rational.
 In this paper we construct examples for which the answer is negative in dimension $\geqslant3$.
-Namely the purpose is to prove the following theorem.
+Namely the purpose is to prove the following two theorems.